 The "Buy Box" is the box on a product detail page where customers can begin the purchasing process by adding items to their shopping carts.
 It's a coveted position chosen by Amazon, and can mean lots of sales.
 (Ready to rake in those sales?
 Let's get started.)

 - Competitive pricing, competitive offers, a merchant Amazon history and more seller reviews can all help you get a position in the Buy Box.

 Fulfillment by Amazon is a program where you send your items for sale to one of the many Amazon fulfillment centers to be stocked.
 Customers buy those products from you, and Amazon will ship them.
 It differs from dropshipping in that you must provide the items to Amazon for sale - Amazon will not provide products for you.
 (If you're more interested in dropshipping, read this awesome beginner's guide to dropshipping.)

-These are the merchants that perform particularly well on Amazon:
+These are the types of merchants that perform particularly well on Amazon:

 - Merchants who sell hobby or niche products.